 The International Student and Scholars Services recently wrote a post titled, “Scam Safety.”
 This article covers, “what is a scam,” “where to look for scams,” “why international students and scholars should be vigilant about potential scams,” and more.
 Additional information is included in the post about the many types of scams that exist.

-We have several resources on-hand for students to use to learn more about scams:
+We have several resources available for students to use to learn more about scams:

 - How to identity phishing attempts and similar scams